High-precision and low-depth quantum algorithm design for eigenstate problems: Materials and Methods

-{With the above results, it is easy to check that Case I is more costly than Case II in \autoref{fig:cartoon}.} For observable dynamics described in \autoref{eq:observable_dynamics_main}, there are two compensation terms, but simply one controlled Trotter Ctrl-$S_{2k}$, as illustrated in \autoref{fig:cartoon}(c1).
-Together with the cost for the Trotter formula, the number of CNOT gates is upper bounded by
+{One can thus check that Case I is more costly than Case II in \autoref{fig:cartoon}.} For observable dynamics described in \autoref{eq:observable_dynamics_main}, there are two compensation terms, but simply one controlled Trotter Ctrl-$S_{2k}$, as illustrated in \autoref{fig:cartoon}(c1).
+Together with the cost for the Trotter formula, the number of \textsc{cnot} gates is upper bounded by

 The number of single-qubit Pauli rotations is $(2 L +4)\nu $.